mrzli/archon/README.md

 A set of scripts to set up a new Arch Linux installation.

-A lot of it is based on (copied from) or inspired by [Omarchy](https://github.com/basecamp/omarchy).
+A lot of it is based on, copied from, or inspired by [Omarchy](https://github.com/basecamp/omarchy).

 ## Clone This Repository